Azure/azure-sdk-for-net/sdk/purview/Azure.Analytics.Purview.Workflows/samples/Sample1_Workflows.md

 # Create and get a Workflow
 This sample shows how to create and get a workflow.

-To get started, make sure you have satisfied all the [Prerequisites][prerequisites] and got all the resources required by [Authenticate the client][authenticate_the_client].
+To get started, make sure you have satisfied all the [Prerequisites][prerequisites] and have obtained all of the resources required by [Authenticate the client][authenticate_the_client].

 ## Create a WorkflowClient